 Hey, just so you know ...
 This post includes affiliate links.
-That means if you go through them to make a purchase I will earn a commission.
-That's how I can afford to continue inspiring and equipping families to add more digital learning to their home education.
+That means if you use them to make a purchase, I may earn a commission.
 You can read my full affiliate disclosure HERE

+Choosing a homeschool unit study reminded me of my daughter's go-to childhood bedtime story.
+She was obsessed with “Goldilocks and the 3 Bears”.
+She'd ask me to read over and over (and over and over and over) again.
 I remember her cute little voice quoting Goldilocks …”Too soft.
 Too hard.
 Just right.”
 “Too hot, Too cold.
 Just right”…over and over (and over and over and over) again.

 - Interest-led topics keep my kids engaged and excited about learning.